 Let me teach you how to make naturally flavored (and colored) strawberry buttercream frosting.
 The secret is to replace some confectioners’ sugar with powdered freeze-dried strawberries.
 Simply grind freeze-dried strawberries into a powder using a food processor.
 This strawberry buttercream is ultra creamy and smooth with intense strawberry flavor.

-Let’s talk about how to make the BEST strawberry buttercream frosting.
+Let’s talk about how to make strawberry buttercream frosting.

 Strawberry frosting has always left me feeling a little defeated.
 The problem is that I always tried making it with fresh strawberries.
 I’d chop them up, even blot the moisture a little bit, then throw them into a vanilla frosting.
 The buttercream would instantly curdle as a result of the excess moisture.
 Instead of relying on artificial strawberry flavor, I took a trick I learned while writing my cookbook Sally’s Candy Addiction.
 Use strawberry dust!